 - has an obedience certificate issued by a Government approved organisation

 - kept for breeding by the proprietor of a registered business.

-You also get reduced registration fees if you are a member of a pet organisation approved by the Minister.
+You also get reduced registration fees if you are a member of an applicable organisation approved by the Minister.

-Pensioners who have approved concession cards issued by the Department of Health & Human Services and Department of Veterans Affairs are also entitled to a reduction in their fees.
+Pensioners who have approved concession cards issued by the Department of Social Security and Department of Veterans Affairs are also entitled to a reduction in their fees.

 Renew your pet's registration each year

 Don't forget to renew your pet's registration each year by 10 April.

 If you move to a new municipality, make sure you transfer your pet's registration.
 Often when you transfer registration your new local council will only charge you a percentage of the year's registration in lieu of the fess you have already paid.
 You must also remember to update your contact details with your microchip registry.
 Remember this is a separate task to updating your pet registration records with your local council.

 Lost pet tags